ferrous-systems/qt-training-2023/book/src/README.md

-# Rust & WebAssembly workshop
+# Rust & QT workshop

 This workbook contains the material for a Rust & QT workshop held by [Ferrous Systems](https://ferrous-systems.com/), developed and held together with [KDAB](https://kdab.com).
 It is based on work by [Jan-Erik Rediger](https://fnordig.de/).

 It is split into 3 parts: